FindMySchool LogoFindMySchool

 Staff stability contributes significantly to the school's success.
 Many teachers have worked here for years, developing deep knowledge of the curriculum and the community.
 Turnover is low, a rarity in inner London where recruitment pressures are intense.
 This continuity means teaching builds systematically year on year, with each teacher understanding precisely what pupils learned previously and what comes next.

-The 2024 Key Stage 2 results demonstrate exceptional academic achievement.
-Gillespie ranks 457th in England for primary outcomes, a proprietary FindMySchool ranking based on official data.
-Among Islington's 40 ranked primaries, Gillespie stands 3rd, placing it among the borough's elite state provision.
+The latest Key Stage 2 results demonstrate exceptional academic achievement.
+Gillespie ranks 212th in England for primary academic outcomes, a proprietary FindMySchool ranking based on official data.
+On overall ranking, Gillespie stands 2nd in Islington, placing it among the borough's elite state provision.

-92% of pupils reached expected standards in reading, writing and mathematics combined, compared to the England average of 62%.
+90% of pupils reached expected standards in reading, writing and mathematics combined.
 This is not a narrow achievement.
-Reading, writing and mathematics each individually exceed 90%, indicating broad strength rather than teaching narrowly to one area.
+Reading, writing and mathematics each individually meet or exceed 90%, indicating broad strength rather than teaching narrowly to one area.

 The higher standard results are equally impressive.
-At the higher standard, 44% of pupils achieved greater depth in reading, writing and mathematics, compared to the England average of 8%.
-This five-fold difference reveals a school that stretches the most able significantly beyond baseline expectations.
-54% achieved high scores in grammar, punctuation and spelling; 57% in mathematics; 50% in reading.
-Science results reached 96% at expected standard, well above the England average of 82%.
+At the higher standard, 30% of pupils achieved greater depth in reading, writing and mathematics.
+This reveals a school that stretches the most able significantly beyond baseline expectations.
+60% achieved high scores in grammar, punctuation and spelling; 60% in mathematics; 70% in reading.
+Science results reached 100% at expected standard.

 Scaled scores provide additional context.
 Reading averaged 110, compared to England's 100.
 Mathematics similarly averaged 110.
 Grammar, punctuation and spelling also reached 110.
 These are not marginal leads but sustained, substantial outperformance across all measured domains.